chmp/ipytest/Readme.md

   separate thread.
 This way of running is required when testing async code with `pytest_asyncio` since it starts a separate event loop
-* `defopts` (default: `auto`): if `"auto"`, `ipytest` will add the current notebook module to the command line arguments, if no PyTest node ids are provided by the user.
-Ff `True`, ipytest will add the current module to the arguments passed to pytest.
+* `defopts` (default: `auto`): if `"auto"`, `ipytest` will add the current notebook module to the command line arguments, if no PyTest node ids that reference the notebook are provided by the user.
+If `True`, ipytest will add the current module to the arguments passed to pytest.
 If `False` only the arguments given and `adopts` are passed.
 Such a setup may be helpful to customize the test selection.
 * `display_columns` (default: `100`): if not `False`, configure Pytest to use the given number of columns for its output.
 This option will